AndreasHD11/MapYourGrid/docs/starter-kit.md

 1. Install JOSM using the [**recommended instructions**](installation-instructions.md) for your machine.
 1. Link your OSM account to JOSM.
 To do this, go to `Edit → Preferences → OSM Server` and select "Authorise".
 Login (or sign-up) with your OSM account.
 Your OSM account should now be linked.
-On macOS `Preferences` can be found under `JOSM → Settings`** <br>
+On macOS `Preferences` can be found under `JOSM → Settings`
 1. Enable `Remote control` in `Edit → Preferences → Remote Control`.
 This allows for grid data to be loaded automatically.
 1. Enable `Expert Mode` `View → Expert Mode` to enable search function that you will need.
 1. Understanding JOSM layers.
 JOSM works with stacked layers, similar to Photoshop or GIS tools: